Hab5/chip8/README.md

 ___
 ### Instruction Set & Assembly mnemonics

-- The Chip-8 has 36 different instructions
+- The Chip-8 has 36 different instructions.
-- All instructions are two bytes long
+- All instructions are two bytes long.
-- The first byte of each instructions should be located at an even address in memory
+- The first byte of each instructions should be located at an even address in memory.
-    - Sprites can be an uneven number of bytes, but must be padded so instructions following it stays properly situated in memory
+    - Sprites can be an uneven number of bytes, but must be padded so instructions following it stays properly situated in memory.

 Variables in instructions are represented this way: